-C19 Comparative Race and Indigeneity (panel organized by LLC 19th-Century American)
+C19 Comparative Race and Indigeneity (roundtable organized by LLC 19th-Century American)

-I’ll be presenting an essay titled “Extralegal Violence and Economies of Dispossession in the Nineteenth-Century United States,” which analyzes race and indigeneity in relation to economies of dispossession shored up by extralegal violence across the nineteenth-century United States.
+During this roundtable, I’ll be presenting remarks titled “Extralegal Violence and Economies of Dispossession in the Nineteenth-Century United States,” which analyze race and indigeneity in relation to economies of dispossession shored up by extralegal violence across the nineteenth-century United States.
 Building on the work of Jodi Byrd, Alyosha Goldstein, Jodi Melamed, and Chandan Reddy, I constellate antebellum economies of dispossession including but also exceeding slavery and settler colonialism, revealing how the seeds of predatory dispossession we’re seeing under neoliberalism in the twenty-first century were already being sown under liberalism in the nineteenth.

 Indeed, in the nineteenth century, across the growing nation, extralegal violence became one significant mechanism by which the white elite accumulated more abstract and material property by dispossessing people of color.
 The antebellum state aided these pursuits by embracing economic liberalism—the so-called freedom of markets—and ignoring how political liberalism—the freedom of human beings—predicated notions of propertied white men’s autonomy and individualism on the exclusion and disavowal of everyone else.
 The white obsession with expressing freedom through possessive individualism functioned to encourage and legitimize extralegal violence against those occupying spheres of subjection.
 Antebellum cultural texts by Yellow Bird and Frank J. Webb, in highlighting this fact, recognize that liberal democratic notions of freedom under racial capitalism compel racialized and racializing extralegal violence.